jliagouris/UCDS/lectures.md

 - The Last Day to DROP Classes (with a 'W' grade) November 6, 2020

 ### Attendance
-Students are expected to attend (even virtually) each lecture.
+Students are expected to attend (in person or virtually) each lecture.
 For those who cannot attend, **all lectures will be prerecorded and the videos will be posted on Piazza**.
 Ultimately, students are responsible for their own learning, and thus for keeping up with the material.